dvillegastech/flutterbox/DEPLOY_VERCEL.md

 # Vercel Deployment Guide

-This guide will help you deploy FlutterForge to Vercel.
+This guide will help you deploy FlutterBox to Vercel.

 ## Prerequisites